suiware/sui-explorer/README.md

 A fork of [sui-explorer](https://github.com/MystenLabs/sui-explorer), originally developed by MystenLabs and now discontinued.

-The purpose of this fork is to provide Sui Explorer for the local net for easier contract development.
+The purpose of this fork is to provide Sui Explorer for the local net.

 ## License and copyright